w3c-cg/aikr/trust/kroftrust.md

 Singapore's Infocomm Media Development Authority published its Model AI Governance Framework for Agentic AI in January 2026, requiring each agent to carry a verifiable digital identity together with an audit trail recording which agent acted under whose authorisation.

 Regulation (EU) 2024/1689 applies Article 14 on human oversight and Article 15 on accuracy, robustness and cybersecurity to autonomous agents in high-risk domains.
+Following adoption of the Digital Omnibus on AI — endorsed by Parliament on 16 June 2026 and approved by the Council on 29 June 2026 — those Chapter III obligations now apply from 2 December 2027 for standalone Annex III systems and from 2 August 2028 for AI embedded in Annex I regulated products.
+Article 50 transparency duties were carved out of the deferral and apply from 2 August 2026, with the machine-readable marking requirement under Article 50(2) binding legacy systems from 2 December 2026.
+The deferral moves European high-risk enforcement behind the Singapore framework and the NIST initiative rather than ahead of them, and it brings the Verifiable Credentials deliverable schedule, which runs to April 2028, into rough alignment with the obligations it would support.

 ISO/IEC JTC 1 appears in the NIST pillars as a target venue rather than an active one, which means part of this work is a standards-diplomacy contest as well as a technical one.